kubernetes-sigs/kind/docs/design/design.md

 ## Overview

-`kind` or **k**ubernetes **in** **d**ocker is a suite of tooling for local Kubernetes "clusters" where each "node" is a Docker container.
+`kind` or **k**ubernetes **in** **d**ocker is a suite of tooling for local Kubernetes "clusters" where each "node" is a container.
 `kind` is targeted at testing Kubernetes.

 `kind` is divided into go packages implementing most of the functionality, a